 I would like to switch gears to talk about community involvement, a value that is important to me and the board.
 Involvement is not merely a matter of participation; it's about engagement and commitment.
 It's about taking an active role in shaping the future of our IES Section.
 When we come together to share our knowledge, exchange ideas, and tackle challenges as a community, we unlock new opportunities.

-The Los Angeles Section is in a strong position, but we can continue to do more and expand our mission amongst our community.
-If you are not a member, please join us.
-If you are a member, consider joining a committee or organizing an event.
+So, if you are not a member, please join us!
+If you are a member, consider joining a committee or helping to organize an event.
 Remember, "Many hands make light work."

 I genuinely appreciate your support and encourage you to share any ideas you may have as we work together in the upcoming year.